Meredith Cochrane, Executive Director

 Jennifer Wilson, Chair

 Jenn Wilson is the CEO of Parks and Recreation Ontario.
-A dynamic leader with over 15 years experience in the sector, she has specialized in sub-sectors of developmental services, inclusive recreation, and youth development.
+A dynamic leader with over 18 years' experience in the sector, she has specialized in sub-sectors of developmental services, inclusive recreation, and youth development.
 She has a BA in Disability Studies with a Minor in Organizational Leadership as well as a Diploma in Outdoor Recreation Management and has served on the Board since 2013.

 Filomena Nait, Vice-Chair